errinjohnson/errinjohnson.github.io/_posts/2019-01-23-week3-workshop.md

 - Kenny:  Informed decisions on a streaming device, interested in purchasing one.
 - Linda: Overall exploration of streaming video.
 - Mae: Email and attachements - would like to send pictures to family and friends.
-- Mary: Understanding her Smart Tv and OTA.
+- Mary: Understanding her Smart TV and OTA.
   - Home visit:
   I went to Mary's apartment to see her devices.
 She had a Smart TV with ethernet, OTA and spectrum internet.
   Mary didnt realize that her OTA was not connected, didnt know how to set up smart tv to the internet.
 I tested her internet